• Menu

 Cost of living index: 78.4

 Growing tired of the city grind?
 Enjoy a slower pace of life in Jamestown, nestled on the southern end of beautiful Chautauqua Lake.
-The population here is even smaller than Elmira – around 20,600 residents – yet there are still plenty of exciting activities to do year-round.
+The population here is even smaller than Elmira, just over 20,000 residents.
 Jamestown is the birthplace of Lucille Ball, ‘The First Lady of Comedy’, and fittingly, there is a museum dedicated to her.
 Fans of comedy will also enjoy visiting the National Comedy Center, which offers immersive comedic experiences tailored to your preferences based on a ‘humor profile’ that visitors create.
+The Lucille Ball Comedy Festival attracts visitors from all over the country.

 Jamestown has a strong public school system and offers endless opportunities for students to reach their higher education goals.
 You can commute across town in about 10 minutes.
 Plus, the downtown area is turning around as new coffee shops, bars, restaurants, and activities are constantly popping up.